Phos-Chek: Potential harms

 Concerns have been raised that Phos-Chek harms fish and aquatic life; and that it causes long-term effects on soils, insects, and microbiology.
-A group based in Oregon called Forest Service Employees for Environmental Ethics sued the U.S. Forest Service, claiming the service violated the Clean Water Act by spraying Phos-Chek without assessing the product's harmful effects on waterways.
+A group based in Oregon called Forest Service Employees for Environmental Ethics sued the U.S. Forest Service (USFS), claiming the service violated the Clean Water Act by spraying Phos-Chek without assessing the product's harmful effects on waterways.
 In 2023, a Montana judge agreed that the USFS was violating the Clean Water Act but declined to prohibit the agency from using Phos-Chek, instead requiring the USFS to apply for a permit from the EPA but permitting USFS to continue using the product in the meantime.

 The phosphate and sulfate salts act as fire retardants and prevent combustion of cellulosic materials.
 Phosphate can also act as a fertilizer once the fire danger has passed.
 Guar gum and clay are thickening agents to prevent dispersal of the retardant after it is dropped from the plane.
 Other ingredients include corrosion inhibitors and flow conditioners.
 Phos-Chek and other retardants based on ammonium phosphate may cause algae blooms in bodies of water when washed downstream and may increase the growth of invasive plant species.